BenGreenberg31/Final_Project/Questions.md

 Pick two questions:
 1. Investigate and quantify how directors have influenced the careers of crew members.
 Clue: consider mapping the careers of crew members over time and see if they experienced significant success after working with a particular director.
 What directors have had the most influence on crew members?

+* Metric for quantifying director influence - look at number of projects before working with a certain director and then number of projects after working with a certain director (What directors created the most other opportunities for their crew memebers)
+* Weighting roles by importance (Supervisor roles weighted higher)
+* Scoring strength of relationship (number of times worked together)

 2. Measure how roles of crew members fluctuate

+* If we have roles weighted by importance then we can map trajectories of careers
+* Looking at pairs or groups of crew members that worked together (community detection algorithm?)

 ## List of directors